Voiceverse NFT plagiarism scandal: Legacy

 The incident was documented by various organizations indexing ethics violations in artificial intelligence and cryptocurrency.
 Both the AI Incident Database (AIID) and the AI, Algorithmic, and Automation Incidents and Controversies (AIAAIC) (Note: which are frequently cited and used by researchers, policymakers, and practitioners studying AI-related incidents and their impacts) classified the incident as theft.
 Later, the AIAAIC also formally classified the incident as a case of plagiarism.
-The MIT AI Risk Repository catalogued the incident as an example of "economic and cultural devaluation of human effort".
-In a retrospective of the incident in her Web3 Is Going Just Great website, writer and crypto skeptic Molly White wrote that "things were further soured when it was revealed that Voiceverse had stolen work without crediting it from [...]
+The MIT AI Risk Repository catalogued the incident as an example of "economic and cultural devaluation of human effort", and a group of artificial intelligence researchers from Penn State University, Arizona State University, and the University of Dhaka categorized it as an example of platform governance risk of attribution stripping and commercial exploitation.

+In a retrospective of the incident on her Web3 Is Going Just Great website, writer and crypto skeptic Molly White wrote that "things were further soured when it was revealed that Voiceverse had stolen work without crediting it from [...]
 15.ai."
 White categorized the incident as theft, a "bad idea", and "shady business".
 In an article about video game monetization on the Russian educational platform Skillbox, video game journalist Pavel Khibchenko described the plagiarism incident as an example of fraud in NFTs.
 Both SlashFilm and GameSpot described the incident as plagiarism; Devin Meenan referred to the partnership with Voiceverse as "one of Baker's less reputable roles", writing that "nobody's perfect."

+The affair became an exemplar of the gaming community's broader rejection of NFTs.
+The Verge characterized the backlash with the subheading "His fans chose hate," writing that "not even Troy Baker, one of the most beloved voice actors in gaming, could get away with an NFT project," and multiple news websites—including TheGamer, Digital Trends, Platformer, and PC Gamer—grouped Baker's cancelled partnership alongside other failed gaming NFT projects.

 Plagiarism Todays Jonathan Bailey wrote that the incident was one of the earliest instances of "AI plagiariz[ing] AI" and commented that it presaged later AI-related controversies, such as OpenAI's accusations that DeepSeek had "distilled" their models.
 Bailey distinguished 15's case from corporate disputes, emphasizing that 15 was a solo developer who insisted on non-commercial use and that Voiceverse had directly used the 15.ai service rather than even attempting to distill the model.
+In January 2026, Eurogamer referenced the scandal in regards to Baker's comments about generative AI, writing that his Voiceverse partnership had resulted in "fierce backlash" as a result of his "provocative marketing".
+Hyperlific cited the plagiarism episode as an example of how voice-cloning technology could move from research use to commercial products and legal controversy.